BioGeorge/myblog/content/home/about.md

 # Biography

-I am a PhD candidate student of Crop Science at the Zhejiang University Crop Science Lab.
-My Ph.D research work covers a range of issues : **Population Genetics Evolution and Ecotype Divergence Analysis of oilseed Rape**, **Genome-wide Association Study (GWAS)**.
+I am a PhD student of Crop Science at the Zhejiang University Crop Science Lab.
+My Ph.D research work covers a range of issues : **Population Genetics Evolution and Ecotype Divergence Analysis of oilseed Rape**, **Genome-wide Association Study (GWAS) of agronomic traits**.
 Currently, I am interested in Transposable Elements Insertion Polymorphisms (TIPs) in Crop Population and genetic basis such as SV, CNV and TIPs etc shapes the diversity of different ecotypes of *B.napus*.